Richardk2n/pylsp-mypy/README.rst

     With this option, pylsp-mypy will report when mypy is running, given your editor supports LSP progress reporting.
 For small files this might produce annoying flashing in your editor, especially in with ``live_mode``.
 For large projects, enabling this can be helpful to assure yourself whether mypy is still running.

 ``exclude`` (default is ``[]``) A list of regular expressions which should be ignored.
     The ``mypy`` runner wil not be invoked when a document path is matched by one of the expressions.
 Note that this differs from the ``exclude`` directive of a ``mypy`` config which is only used for recursively discovering files when mypy is invoked on a whole directory.
+For both windows or unix platforms you should use forward slashes (``/``) to indicate paths.

 This project supports the use of ``pyproject.toml`` for configuration.
 It is in fact the preferred way.
 Using that your configuration could look like this: